rimblas/jtlitem/README.md

 * "Messages": Use this setting to specify what messages should be displayed to users in different parts of the plugin.
 For example, buttons and dialog.

 #### Plugin Item Attributes
+* "Subtype": Defined the type of field; "Text" or "Textarea"
 * "Session Language": use it to override the currently selected APEX language.
 You should normally leave it empty.
 * "Edit Languages": Controls whether the user will see the translation button "globe".
 It accepts a PL/SQL Function Returning Boolean.
 **IMPORTANT** The "Edit Languages" field to `return true;` to see the globe button.